OutpostUniverse/OP2Archive/DeveloperReadMe.txt

 Source code may be found at: https://github.com/OutpostUniverse/OP2Archive and https://github.com/OutpostUniverse/OP2Utility.

 OP2Archive is written in C++ and compiles for Windows (MSVC) or Linux (Clang or gcc).
 It may be compiled in x86 or x64.
-The Windows the project files are built for Visual Studio 2017. and makefiles are used for the Linux builds.
+The Windows project files are built for Visual Studio 2017.
+Makefiles are used for the Linux builds.
 The code is designed to be cross-platform, but has never been tested on Macintosh.
 C++14 features are used.

 OP2Archive depends on the project OP2Utility.
 C++17 features are used and recommended, although C++14 with experimental filesystem can also be used.